Zephira58/WEBFISHING-Guitar-Player/README.md

 ### Prerequisites

 - WEBFISHING game installed
-- MIDI files you want to play (place them in a "midi" folder) (I have included a folder of already processed songs too)
+- MIDI files you want to play (place them in the "songs" folder) (I have included a folder of already processed songs too)

 ### Installation

-1. Clone this repository or download the latest release.
+1. Download the latest GuitarPlayer.zip from the Releases page.
-2. Ensure you have a "midi" folder containing the MIDI files you want to use.

 ### Usage